0x4F776C/Chocolatey4Free/README.md

 # Chocolatey4Free
 Simple alternative to C4B (Chocolatey4Business).
-Current program only supports the creation of EXE packages.<br>
+Current program only supports the creation of EXE packages<br>

 ## Purpose
 The purpose of this program is to remove comments and redundant data in chocolatey templates and streamline localised packaging process.<br>